-I struggled to find myself in all the labels being talked about.
-Suddenly all of the work I had done for the past 17+ years in my life felt like it was being challenged.
+I struggled to find myself in all the labels being mentioned.
+Suddenly all of the self-discovery work I had done for the past 17+ years in my life felt like it was being challenged.
 I found myself being extremely emotional, more often than I had been.
 I was struggling so much some days to hold my composure and not just start crying every time I was talking to someone.

-Not only was I working so hard to be present and available for who this impacted directly; I now had to attempt to still function in life on the outside while inside I felt like I had been swept away in a tornado that was on the back of a hurricane.
+Not only was I working so hard to be present and available for who this impacted; I now had to attempt to still function in life on the outside while inside I felt like I had been swept away in a tornado that was on the back of a hurricane.

 Even though this is a new experience for me, there have been so many things that I have learned over the years that could help me through this.
 Unfortunately, when the negative self-talk floods in like the water from a broken dam, it is so easy to get buried underneath all of it.